arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Arduino IoT Cloud

-Opta™ WiFi variant is fully compatible with the [Arduino IoT Cloud](https://cloud.arduino.cc/), simplifying how professional applications are developed and tracked.
+All Opta™ variants are fully compatible with the [Arduino IoT Cloud](https://cloud.arduino.cc/), simplifying how professional applications are developed and tracked.
 By using the IoT Cloud, you can, for example, monitor your Opta's input terminals, control your device's user LEDs and output relays remotely, and update your device's firmware OTA.

 In case it is the first time you are using the IoT Cloud:

 - To use the IoT Cloud, you need an account.
 If you do not have an account, create one for free here.
 - To use the Arduino Web Editor or IoT Cloud, the Arduino Create Agent must be running on your computer.
 You can install the Arduino Create Agent here.

-Let's walk through a step-by-step demonstration of how to use your Opta™ WiFi device with the IoT Cloud.
+Let's walk through a step-by-step demonstration of how to use an Opta™ device with the IoT Cloud.

 Log in to your IoT Cloud account; you should see the following: